 Most Read News Articles

-GREENVILLE — Funeral arrangements for Donna Faye Johnson, 57, of Greenville, are pending with Byas Funeral Home, Greenville.
-She died Monday, Jan.
-20, 2020.
+GREENVILLE — Funeral arrangements for Le’Efrem C. Fair, 22, of Greenville, are pending with Harris Funeral Home, Greenville.
+He died Tuesday, June 2, 2020.

 Mr. and Mrs. James K. Richards, of Boca Raton, Florida, announce the engagement of their daughter, Jamie Kimberly Richards, to Peyton Lynn Childs.

 One man is dead after breaking into a home early this morning and shooting at the three people inside, including a minor.